salina-health/lc-poc/README.md

 See `explore-rf-3sec.ipynb`.

-The note book is made up of three main parts:
+The notebook is made up of three main parts:

 1. Feature extracting, using Surfboard.
 This writes a file called `AI data with features 3 seconds.csv` which contains the classification data, study number, and then audio features.